* Seoul, Tokyo stock markets bear brunt of sell-off

 "A repeat of that pattern seems eminently possible this week."

 The dollar took some support on Friday from a strong ISM report on U.S. factories, which produced the highest reading since April 2011.

 That was just the latest sign that global production was gaining traction and added to bullishness on industrial metals.
-Copper hit $6,920.25 a tonne, its highest in three years, particularly on the putlook for Chinese demand.
+Copper climbed more than 1 percent to its highest in three years.

 In the oil market, prices were subdued as shutdowns of U.S. production following Harvey were balanced by an expected downturn in crude demand as the tropical storm knocked out refineries along the Gulf of Mexico.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s (editing by John Stonestreet)